 Making YouTube videos is not without its challenges; recently, Ryan's World was accused of misleading advertising.

 In a complaint filed to the FTC dated Aug.
 28, Truth in Advertising accused Ryan's World of deceptively promoting “a multitude of products to millions of preschool-aged children.”
 The take away if you plan to make money blogging, vlogging, or as an online influencer, make sure you understand your audience and follow the FTC's rules regarding disclosures, labeling sponsored content, and advertising.

 Other YouTube Creators

 There are other YouTube creators, such as Kelly Patreon, of the channel Kelly Does Her Thing, who has 44,000 subscribers.
 These views assist her in generating an estimated $18,500 in 2018 from YouTube content creation.
 Kelly still works a full-time job and has no intention of making YouTube her full-time job anytime soon.

 Other YouTubers, such as beauty content creator Nikita Dragun, began their career using the platform to generate an income (an estimated $220,000 per year).
 Her YouTube career catapulted her success into the world of beauty influencers.
 This success enabled her to start her make-up line, a secondary source of income due to her YouTube success.

 Canadian YouTube comedian Lily Singh makes around $8 million a year creating and posting her art.
 Brothers Jake Paul and Logan Paul, both with their own respective YouTube channels, generate a respectable $11.5 million and $14.5 million, heavily substantiated by the sponsorships they obtain and the merchandise sales they create.

 As you can see from our examples, YouTubers can make everything from $0.00 a year to $18 million a year.
-The income they generate is reliant on several factors, not exclusive of the work and dedication they put into their content and its creation.
+The income they generate relies on several factors, not exclusive of the work and dedication they put into their content and creation.